briellekfoster/Brielle-Foster-Portfolio/README.md

 - **Technologies Used**: Python

 ### **project_7.py [Tool to Check if the Data Conforms with Benford's Law]**
-- **Description**: Created a Python script that creates a tool used to determine if the data conforms with Benford's law.
+- **Description**: Created a Python script that creates a tool used to determine if the data follows Benford's law.
 This law states that in most naturally occuring datasets the first number is most likely to be a small number.
-The tool returns true or false to figure out if the data conforms to the law, ensuring consistent accuracy and format.
+The tool analyzes and processes the data to figure out if the data conforms to the law, ensuring consistent accuracy and format.
 - **Technologies Used**: Python

 ### **project_8.py [Tool that Corrects Mispelled Words]**